Umatilla High School (Florida): Enrollment

 The AP participation rate is 59% and the graduation rate for the 2021–2022 school year was 91%.

 Academics

-Since 1923 the school has been accrediated through the Southern Association of Colleges and Schools (SACS was later merged into to AdvancED and is now called Cognia).
+Since 1923 the school has been accrediated through the Southern Association of Colleges and Schools (SACS was later merged into AdvancED and is now called Cognia).

 The school's cirriculum offers Teen Parent Program classes that teach relevant parenting and health materials to help prevent students from dropping out.